MaheshUmale/SQUEEZE_READY_BREAKOUT_SCANNER/README.md

 # IT WILL USE
 from tvDatafeed import TvDatafeed,Interval
 #USE fetch  data from tvDatafeed ( tradingview )

-tv = TvDatafeed()
-for getting daily weekly monthly data from Tradingview.
+tv = TvDatafeed() //for getting daily weekly monthly data from Tradingview.

 It will do backtest for last 3 years of data.
 It will store data fetched and result in local SQLITE TABLE